Auth Identity and Actor Types

 Custom Actor Types#

-You can define custom actor types that allows a custom user, managed by your custom module, to authenticate into Medusa.
+You can define custom actor types that allow a custom user, managed by your custom module, to authenticate into Medusa.

 For example, if you have a custom module with a Manager data model, you can authenticate managers with the manager actor type.

-Learn how to create a custom actor type in this guide.
+Learn how to create a custom actor type in the Create Manager Actor Type guide.

 Was this page helpful?